 According to the speakers, sometimes, the design is not an interface, it is an industry.
 It can get money into your account.
 Think of it as a business at the end of the day.
 Ajith stressed the 3 most important segments of design for the Indian consumer – Communication, value addition, and honesty.

 Ajith, who carries experience with the B2B sector understands how it is a difficult thing to sell something pretty to a B2B client.
 You need to make it something that can give you business, that’s when you know it is good design.

-Jatin also stressed on how India is mobile-focused now, more than ever, even in comparison to China and USA.
+Jatin also stressed how India is mobile-focused now, more than ever, even in comparison to China and the USA.
 UI/UX for startups in India should focus on mobile-friendly design.